Particle Filter for Bayesian Inference on Privatized Data: Particle Filter for Differential Privacy

 \begin{restatable}[Strong Consistency]{thm}{strongConsistency} Let $\varphi: \Theta_t \times \mathcal{X}^n \to \mathbb{R}^d$, such that $\ex_{h_t} |w_t \cdot \varphi_j| < \infty$ for all $j=1,\ldots,d$.
 Our estimator, defined in \eqref{eq: the consistent estimator}, converges almost surely:

 as $N \to \infty$.
 In particular, for $t=T$, $\hat{\ex}_T[\varphi] \overset{a.s.}{\to} \ex_T[\varphi]$. \end{restatable}

-\begin{proof} \textbf{sketch.} By Lemma~\ref{lemma: convergence of posterior mean} and the strong law of large number, $\ex_t [\varphi]$ can be consistently estimated up to a normalizing constant.
-When $\varphi = 1$, the constant itself can be consistently estimated.
-Therefore, by the continuous mapping theorem, $\hat{\ex}_t [\varphi]$ is a consistent estimator of $\ex_t [\varphi]$. \end{proof}
+Theorem~\ref{thm: posterior mean convergence} is analogous to ergodicity results for DP-DA-MCMC.
+The almost sure convergence is with respect to the randomness of the PF while the DP summary is held fixed. {Although the DP-PF importance weight $\tilde{w}_t$ is only proportional to the ideal weight

-Theorem~\ref{thm: posterior mean convergence} is analogous to ergodicity in DP-DA-MCMC.
-The almost sure convergence is over the randomness in the PF while the DP summary is held fixed.
-In Remark~\ref{remark: importance weight up to a constant}, we note that our DP-PF importance weight $\tilde{w}_t$ is only proportional to the ``ideal'' weight $w_t = \frac{\pi_{\epsilon_t} (\theta, x \mid \sdp)}{h_t (\theta, x)}$.
-However, after normalization, the weights $\textbf{w}^{(i,t)}$ are uniquely determined, regardless of the proportionality constant.
+the unknown proportionality constant is not an issue: it can be consistently estimated by setting $\varphi=1$.
+Consequently, both the numerator and denominator of the self-normalized importance sampling estimator are consistent, and $\hat{\ex}_t[\varphi]$ converges almost surely to $\ex_t[\varphi]$ by the continuous mapping theorem.}

 \begin{remark} Theorem~\ref{thm: posterior mean convergence} captures the consistent behavior of $\varphi$; for example, we have consistent estimates of \begin{enumerate} \item moments, if $\varphi(\theta) = \theta^q$ for $q \in \mathbb{N}$. \item probabilities, if $\varphi(\theta) = 1_{\{\theta \in S\}}$ for a measurable set $S \in \Theta_t$. \end{enumerate} In many cases, including the two examples above, we are primarily interested in $\varphi$ as a function of $\theta$.
 Functions of $x$ may also be of interest, but are not the focus of this paper. \end{remark}